Travel Money: How much to budget for your 2026 Indonesian adventure

 Our most expensive accommodation was 500 metres from the beach (and a boat ride away from this tranquil spot) in the south-west of Lombok

-At just IDR169,894/USD11.21 per night, our most affordable accommodation was a stay at Mysha Guest House in Tetebatu, Lombok – for a semi-detached bamboo bungalow without aircon (at 400 metres above sea level, a fan was more than sufficient) but including breakfast (and a lovely host family).
+At just IDR169,894 per night, our most affordable accommodation was a stay at Mysha Guest House in Tetebatu, Lombok — a semi-detached bamboo bungalow without air conditioning (at 400 metres above sea level, a fan was more than sufficient), but including breakfast and a genuinely welcoming host family.

 Mysha Guest House in Tetebatu